What is the process for adoption in Norman, Oklahoma?

-What is the legal process for adoption?
+What is the legal process for adoption in Norman, Ok?

 Adoption is a rather straightforward legal process, and more so if there is agreement of all those concerned.
 There aren’t many steps you have to take, especially if you know the biological parents and they’ve agreed that you should adopt their child.
 We are here to walk you through every step of the way, to make sure that you can welcome your new child into your home as quickly and painlessly as possible.

 First, you will need to file a Petition for Adoption with the Court.
 You will have to submit information to the Court showing that you understand that you are agreeing to become the parents of the child, and that you know what it means to be a parent.
 You will have to submit documents to the Court that show your ability to be parents.

 If the biological parents agree to the adoption, they will need to appear before a judge and consent to the adoption.
 There are papers that they will have to sign in front of a judge that state that they agree to you adopting the child, and that they understand that this means they will no longer have parental rights.
 If the biological parents do not agree to the adoption, or if one of them doesn’t, then their parental rights will have to be terminated by the Court before the Court will allow you to adopt the child.